Soka Gakkai International

 Buddhism originates from the message of Shakyamuni, also known as Gautama or Siddhartha, who lived in the Indian subcontinent around 2,500 years ago.
 Born as a prince, Shakyamuni left his life of luxury on a spiritual quest to understand the four sufferings of life: birth, sickness, aging and death.
 Eventually he awoke to the true nature of life and became known as the Buddha or "awakened one."

 His teachings were later compiled into sutras, and numerous schools of Buddhism sprang up as the teachings spread from India after his death.
-The Buddhist tradition embraced by SGI members is based on Mahayana Buddhism, the tradition which spread northwards through China and Korea to Japan.
+The Buddhist tradition embraced by SGI practitioners is based on Mahayana Buddhism, the tradition which spread northwards through China and Korea to Japan.

 Nichiren, a 13th-century Japanese priest, researched all available Buddhist texts and asserted that the Lotus Sutra encapsulates the heart of Buddhist teachings.
 This sutra reveals that a universal principle known as the "Buddha nature" is inherent in all life.
 Nichiren established the practice of chanting Nam-myoho-renge-kyo to bring forth this potential, which enables each individual to overcome life's inevitable challenges and develop a life of wisdom, courage and compassion.